 If you can't find tennis biscuits, you can use Digestive Biscuits, Graham Crackers, or Marie biscuits; however, it'll alter the recipe's authenticity and flavor.
 It will still be delicious, though!

-Once your milk tart has set, cover it with plastic wrap or foil and keep refrigerated.
+Once your milk tart has set, cover it with plastic wrap or foil and keep it refrigerated.
 It will keep well for up to 4 days if it lasts that long, ha!

 Absolutely!
 Use gluten-free graham cracker crumbs or skip the crust entirely by pouring the custard into a greased tart or cake pan before dusting with cinnamon and chilling.